-AIM: get MFL on the A-level curriculum
+AIM: get Linguistics into the MFL curriculum

-- × Address decline in MFL study in schools and universities - × Drop in GCSE entries due to languages becoming optional after age 14 (only 49% in 2014) - Drop in A-level entries (and knock-on effect at university level) - × Growing divide (state vs. independent sector; genders; socioeconomic groups) - × Long-held views that MFL study is inherently difficult and that marking criteria for A-levels are tougher than in other subjects
+- Address decline in MFL study in schools and universities - Drop in GCSE entries from early 1990s, not helped by languages becoming optional after age 14 (only 49% in 2014) - × Drop in A-level entries (and knock-on effect at university level) - Growing divide (state vs. independent sector; gender; socio-economic groups) - × Long-held views that MFL study is inherently difficult and that marking criteria for A-levels are tougher than in other subjects

-(cf. Tinsley & Doležal 2018)
+(cf. Tinsley & Doležal 2018; Corr et al. 2019)